-To determine the origin and insertion of a muscle is determined by considering the affect of the muscle's contraction on the bones it attaches to.
-In other words, how much the bones move determine whether this attachment is considered the origin or insertion.
-However sometimes the relative location of the attachment to the midline or center of the body is also considered.
-For certain muscles that have various origins and insertions, some of which are not even on bones, this can be difficult.
-But most muscles can be easily determined.
+To determine the origin and insertion of a muscle, the affect the muscle's contraction has on the bones it attaches to must be considered.
+The origin and insertion, then, are determined by how much the bones move.
+As well,the relative location of the attachment to the midline or center of the body may be considered.
+Some muscles have various origins and insertions, making this difficult.
+Most muscles can be easily determined.

 This page created 05 Mar 2012 23:59

 Last updated 01 Mar 2016 19:55